MedFact: Benchmarking the Fact-Checking Capabilities of Large Language Models on Chinese Medical Texts: Related Works

-Recent research has produced several benchmarks to evaluate factuality in LLMs.
-For instance, HaluEval~\cite{li-etal-2023-halueval} focuses on hallucination detection through a large-scale collection of automatically generated and human-annotated examples.
-SimpleQA~\cite{wei2024measuringshortformfactualitylarge} measures short-form factuality using single-answer questions adversarially collected to challenge state-of-the-art models like GPT-4.
-While these benchmarks provide valuable tools for assessing general-domain factuality, they lack the domain-specific nuances required for high-stakes fields like medicine, where misinformation can have severe public health consequences~\cite{10.1001/jamapediatrics.2023.5282}.
-Addressing this challenge requires a solution that bridges two critical gaps: the lack of domain-specific context in general factuality benchmarks and the lack of real-world diversity in existing medical fact-checking benchmarks.
-To this end, we introduce \datasetname{}, a new benchmark explicitly designed to evaluate the fact-checking capabilities of LLMs on a comprehensive and diverse collection of realistic medical texts.
+Recent research has established benchmarks for factuality in LLMs.
+SimpleQA~\cite{wei2024measuringshortformfactualitylarge} measures short-form factuality using single-answer questions adversarially collected to challenge models such as GPT-4.
+OpenFactCheck~\cite{iqbal-etal-2024-openfactcheck} proposes a unified framework for benchmarking fact-checking across diverse sources, including free-form text and LLM-generated content.
+These benchmarks lack the domain-specific nuances required for high-stakes fields such as medicine.
+This highlights the need to bridge two gaps: the lack of domain-specific context in general factuality benchmarks and the lack of real-world diversity in medical fact-checking benchmarks.